LeikoDmitry/grid/README.md

 $ cd /worpress-path/wp-content/plugins
 $ git clone https://github.com/LeikoDmitry/grid.git category-grid
 ```
 Next need to activate in the admin area.
-Now you can add short code on pages or posts.
+Now you can add shortcode on pages.

 Usage:
 ------